 Problem-Solving Analysis Protocol (P-SAP)

 Welcome!
 This website is intended to introduce you to our collaborative work in the area of cognitive outcomes assessment.
 We focus mainly on the Problem-Solving Analysis Protocol (P-SAP) on this website but you will also find information on our other collaborative projects including the Cognitive Learning Scale (CLS).
 Both instruments can be used free of charge for purposes of research and assessment.
-We ask only that you contact either one of us, Peggy Fitch, Central College or Pamela Steinke, University of St. Francis, to let us know how you are using them.
+We ask only that you contact either one of us, Peggy Fitch, Central College or Pamela Steinke, University of South Carolina Upstate, to let us know how you are using them.
 We also encourage you to contact either one of us to ask questions or get feedback on their use.

 The Problem-Solving Analysis Protocol (P-SAP) is a written problem-solving protocol for assessing problem solving skills that can be easily integrated into the normal activities of a class (Steinke & Fitch, 2003).
 We created the P-SAP based on the work of researchers on cognitive outcomes of service-learning (Eyler & Giles, 1999) and the reflective judgment framework of intellectual development (King & Kitchener, 1994).
 The P-SAP presents a real-world issue to the student that is directly relevant to the application of material the student is learning in the course, and by simply changing the issue the protocol can be used in a wide variety of classes.
 Students answer a series of questions about the causes, consequences and solutions for a problem that arises from the issue.
 The problem-solving protocol can be used in class as a graded assignment or exam question or as a class exercise to start discussion.
 The P-SAP is especially designed to help measure cognitive skills developed in academic experiential learning activities such as service-learning but can be adapted for other uses.
 The P-SAP has demonstrated good inter-rater reliability and construct validity with intellectual development and cognitive learning measures.